Tuesday, July 28, 2015

 DETECTIVE STORY (2007)

 On the downside there's never any emotional investment at all since the entire time Raita is on the run from the cops (who blame him for the three murders) he's goofing off like he's in a Ernest P. Worrell movie.
-Also there's one scene after the first murder when Raita is sitting there and a ghost shows up behind him, it's kinda freaky, but then while Raita moves his head the ghost is suppose to disappear (while being blocked from our view by his head), but somebody missed their mark and you can clearly see the actress ducking down.
-If done properly it would have been a cool shot, but instead it just ended up looking stupid.
+Also, there's one scene (after the first murder) when Raita is sitting down and a ghost shows up behind him, it's kinda freaky, but then while Raita moves his head the ghost is suppose to disappear (while being blocked from our view by his head), somebody missed their mark and you can clearly see the actress ducking down.
+If done properly, it would have been a cool shot, but instead it just ended up looking stupid.
 I have no idea why this was allowed in the final film.

 As a dedicated Miike fan, I enjoyed DETECTIVE STORY, but I can easily see why somebody else might not like it.